developingAlex/lakedisappointment/README.md

 1. `cd api`
 1. `yarn install`
 1. `yarn seed`
-1. ensure that mongodb service is started
+1. Ensure that mongod service is started:
     * on Linux:
         1. verify by executing `ps -aux | grep mong`
         1. start the server by executing `sudo service mongod start`